merenlab/merenlab.org/_posts/anvio/2015-12-09-musings-over-commamox.md

 <a href="{{ site.url }}/images/anvio/2015-12-03-musings-over-commamox/crispr-split-zoom.png"><img src="{{ site.url }}/images/anvio/2015-12-03-musings-over-commamox/crispr-split-zoom.png" /></a>
 </div>

 ### Breaking news: CRISPRs break your contigs ...
 I also took multiple short reads Bowtie2 mapped to this crazy variable region, and BLASTed them against the genome.
 The result was quite scary: each read was broken into multiple alignments, and aligned to slightly different parts of this repeat region.
-This is *exactly* why your de brujin graph resolving assembler will never be able to recover itself from seeing a CRISPR region, and will end up braking up your contigs during the reconstruction.
+This is *exactly* why your de brujin graph resolving assembler using short reads will never be able to recover itself from seeing a CRISPR region, and will end up braking up your contigs during the reconstruction.
 Wagner's group overcame this limitation of the assembly by using MinION reads.

 While looking at this data I also realized that every CRISPR-associated protein I find in a contig collection from any metagenomic assembly *should be* at the very end of contigs in which they are identified.
 Of course repeats in CRISPR spacer region is only one of the issues that fragment our otherwise beautiful contigs, but it is something that is easier to test since the spacer region follows the well-described Cas operons we can look for.
 I took one of the assemblies Tom created from an ocean sample, and searched for CRISPR-associated proteins, and look what I've found:
 |Contig|Contig length|Gene name|Gene start|Gene end|